django-cms/django-cms/docs/explanation/permissions.rst

 permissions* cleared does produce an unrestricted copy — but only of pages that editor was already allowed to read.

-..  versionchanged:: 5.2
+..  versionchanged:: 5.0.12
     Earlier versions dropped the inherited view restrictions when a page was moved, copied with descendants, or duplicated, and authorized only the root of a copied or moved subtree.
+The same fix ships in 5.1.3 and 5.2.

 *************************